limosa-io/laravel-scim-server/README.md

 # TODO

-* Remove the need for any configuration
-* Describe how to map attributes
-* Create examples
 * Support for PATCH and PUT requests
 * Better support for Create requests
 * Filtering with arrays of complex attributes
-* Create database schemas for optional use for new SCIM 2.0 servers.
-This removes the need for mapping attributes.
 * Deal with the limitations of SCIM, including
 	* Error handling.
 Very limited.
 What if two fields are wrong?
 	* Yet another schema.
 Please user JSON Schema.